It's Open Line Friday, the Rush Limbaugh program on the EIB network.

 The 71-year-old McCain should pick a Democrat.

-He just wrote this book slamming the left.
+He just wrote this book slamming the left, but now we should unite with them.

 We should unite with the left.

-Uh regardless what happens, that we need a Democrat on our ticket.
+McCain, if elected, will be facing a heavily liberal Congress, Regardless what happens, that we need a Democrat on our ticket.

 You know, I've got an idea.

-Why don't we just why don't we quit tiptoeing through the tulips?
+Why don't we just, why don't we quit tiptoeing through the tulips?

 Why don't we just shut down the Republican Party and all become Democrats if that's the way to go?

-If McCain picking a Democrat, if unifying with Democrats, if walking across the aisle to do deals with Democrats, if that's the way to go, then hell with Republican Partyism.
+If McCain picking a Democrat, if unifying with Democrats, if walking across the aisle to do deals with Democrats, if that's the way to go, then to hell with Republican Partyism.

 Let's just all become Democrats.

-Why even put up a fight?
+Why put up a fight?

-Why but just become Democrats and end it?
+Why just become Democrats and end it?

-Because we have to end the Partisan rancor.
+Because we have to end the partisan rancor.

-Well, we have rancor in a democracy.
+Well, we have ranc in a democracy.

-Rancor's a good thing in a democracy.
+Rancor is a good thing in a democracy.

 That would unite us.